manuel-serrano/bigloo/arch/raspberry/README.cross.md

    (in guest) cat > ~/.ssh/authorized_keys

-9. Add ho in the sudoers list
+9. Add hop in the sudoers list (as "pi" user)

    (in guest) sudo sh -c "echo \"hop ALL=NOPASSWD: ALL\" > /etc/sudoers.d/hop"